Ibiza Town vs San Antonio: Which Is Better?

 🥳 Recommeded Party Hotel: Ushuaia Ibiza Beach Hotel

 🏆 Winner for convenience & accommodation – Ibiza town

 Well, that turned out to be extremely close.
 And by the narrowest of margins, I’ve given the nod to Ibiza Town by a score of 3-2.

 There isn’t that much to separate the two, and Ibiza Town edges it based on more accommodation variety and a better nightlife experience.

 So if you are a first-timer planning an Ibiza pilgrimage, this article has hopefully helped lay out the benefits of staying in either.

 However, be warned that it’s highly likely that after you spend your first holiday here, you’ll fall in love with Ibiza and want to visit again.
-That means you can stay in both and get the best of both worlds!
+That means you can stay in both and experience the best of each!